amadeoas/spring-customerproducts/readme.md

 successful the success page is displayed.

 ### 'Products' view
-The 'Products' view list all the products in the database.
+The 'Products' view lists all the products in the database.
 The products can be sorted by any of the shown columns by clicking on the corresponding header.

 ## Overview
-View: JSP with custom tags + bootstrap (CSS), Webjars and Dandelion
+View: JSP with custom tags + bootstrap (CSS), [Webjars](http://www.webjars.org/) and [Dandelion](http://dandelion.github.io/).

-Controller: Sprint and MVC annotations with bean validation
+Controller: Sprint and MVC annotations with bean validation.

-Service: @Cacheable and @Transactional
+Service: @Cacheable and @Transactional.

-Repository: 3 profiles - Sprint Data JPA, default (JPA) and jdbc
+Repository: 3 profiles - Sprint Data JPA, default (JPA) and jdbc.

 ---